Ludwig Kübler: World War I and the interwar period

 At the beginning of World War I, Kübler was serving with 15th Bavarian Infantry Regiment, on the Western Front.
 He was involved in September 1914 fighting in Lorraine and around St Quentin as commander of a machine gun platoon.
 On 16 September he was awarded the Iron Cross 2nd class.
 On 21 September he was appointed as the regimental adjutant.
 On 24 September a serious injury from shell splinters left a conspicuous large scar on his face.
 Although the injury had not completely healed he returned on 13 January 1915 to his regiment, which took part in the Battle of the Somme.
 While recuperating, on 17 November he was awarded the Iron Cross 1st class.
 On 9 July 1915 he was promoted to Oberleutnant, and on 18 August 1918 he was promoted to the rank of Hauptmann.

 After the war he was retained in the Reichswehr.
 He was then a staff officer in the Army Department (T1) of Truppenamt for a few years.
-From 1925–1926 he was at the General Staff of Group Command 1 in Berlin.
+From 1925 to 1926 he was at the General Staff of Group Command 1 in Berlin.
 He was promoted to the rank of Major on 1 August 1928, and Oberstleutnant on 1 April 1932.
 On 1 November 1933 he was appointed as the chief of staff of the 7th Division based in Munich, and after transferring to the newly created Wehrmacht, he was promoted to the rank of Oberst on 1 July 1934.
 This was followed by his appointment on 1 October 1934 as the chief of staff of Wehrkreis VII, the Bavarian military district centred on Munich.
 He was promoted to Generalmajor on 1 January 1938, and exactly three months later was appointed to command the 1st Mountain Division.
 The 1st Mountain Division was raised from Wehrkreis VII, with its garrison centred on Garmisch-Partenkirchen.
 It was recruited from Bavarians, with some Austrians included, and was formed on 9 April 1938.
 Considerably stronger than most German divisions, it had three mountain infantry regiments rather than two.